-- the main arguments and assumptions of the theoretical approach - the main strands of the theoretical approach and their differences (i.e. offensive vs defensive realism or the different strands of liberalism) - the explanatory vs advocacy aspects of the approach where relevant (i.e. what the approach advocates vs how it explains events) - the main authors associated with the approach and its strands - the main critiques of the approach (i.e. those from other approaches in the debate) - the historical context of the approach (i.e. the historical context of the broader great debate it is part of) - the relation of the approach to its earlier or later version (i.e. classical realism and neorealism or idealism and liberalism) - key sub-theories associated with the approach (i.e. regime theory and liberalism) - bibliography of all sources with a minimum of ten
+- the main arguments and assumptions of the theoretical approach including how it explains national preferences and how/when international cooperation is likely to occur - the main strands of the theoretical approach and their differences (i.e. offensive vs defensive realism or the different strands of liberalism) - the explanatory vs advocacy aspects of the approach where relevant (i.e. what the approach advocates vs how it explains events) - the main authors associated with the approach and its strands - the main critiques of the approach (i.e. those from other approaches in the debate) - the historical context of the approach (i.e. the historical context of the broader great debate it is part of) - the relation of the approach to its earlier or later version (i.e. classical realism and neorealism or idealism and liberalism) - key sub-theories associated with the approach (i.e. regime theory and liberalism) - bibliography of all sources with a minimum of ten